-- A description of goods and services obtained. - How the goods and services directly benefited Nevada PERS. - Names of applicable brokers. - The total costs. - The percentage cost paid by Nevada PERS. - Whether the same goods and services are available for purchase with hard dollars. - 10.
+- A description of goods and services obtained. - How the goods and services directly benefited the System. - Names of applicable brokers. - The total costs. - The percentage cost paid by the System. - Whether the same goods and services are available for purchase with hard dollars. - 10.
 All investment transaction decisions shall be made by qualified Counsel. - 11.
-Proxy voting is considered by the Board to be a component of the investment decision process, therefore, Counsel is responsible for voting all proxies in a manner consistent with the best economic interest of PERS.
-Counsel shall provide an annual report of proxy votes to PERS' staff. - 12.
+Proxy voting is considered by the Board to be a component of the investment decision process, therefore, Counsel is responsible for voting all proxies in a manner consistent with the best economic interest of the System.
+Counsel shall provide an annual report of proxy votes to Staff. - 12.
 In the event of a change in a security's characteristics such that it is no longer compliant with the System's policies, the security shall be liquidated within 90 days of the date of the change.
-Counsel shall notify staff of policy violations as soon as possible.
-Staff will notify Board of any individual security violation in excess of \$20 million. - 13.
+Counsel shall notify Staff of policy violations as soon as possible.
+Staff will notify the Board of any individual security violation in excess of \$20 million and in the portfolio for more than 90 days. - 13.
 The System's assets must not be loaned to the State of Nevada or invested to purchase any obligations of the State. - 14.
-The System shall monitor security class action lawsuit settlements and file as necessary to ensure PERS receives damages to which it is entitled, unless PERS' investment counsel deems another course of action is in the best financial interest of the System.
-Monitoring, filing and collection of class action proceeds shall be coordinated by PERS' custodian bank.

-15. Nevada Attorney General Opinion dated August 18, 2008, states: Article 9, § 2 of the Nevada Constitution is clear and unambiguous and its meaning is plain.
+The System shall monitor security class action lawsuit settlements and file as necessary to ensure PERS receives damages to which it is entitled, unless PERS' investment Counsel deems another course of action is in the best financial interest of the System.
+Monitoring, filing and collection of domestic class action proceeds shall be coordinated by the System's Custodian Bank. - 15.
+Nevada Attorney General Opinion dated August 18, 2008, states: Article 9, § 2 of the Nevada Constitution is clear and unambiguous and its meaning is plain.
 The trust fund monies in the PERS Fund "must never be used for any other purposes."
 There are no exceptions contained within this language.
 Any attempt to legislate or impose a social purpose in the PERS Fund investments is prohibited by the plain language of Article 9, § 2.3 PERS Fund investment must not become influenced by political or social issues, as its only purpose is to fund the members' retirement through prudent investing.